 Both Finnish employees and employers are highly unionized.
 More than 70% of Finnish employees are members of a trade union.

 Residents of Finland pay tax on their worldwide income.
 Earned income received by residents is taxed at progressive tax rates for national tax purposes and at a flat tax rate for municipal tax purposes

 |Taxable income bracket (EUR)||Total tax on income in lower range (EUR)||Tax rate on excess (%)|

 Municipal tax rates are also levied against taxable income.
-Currently the rate varies between 16.50% and 23.50%, depending on the municipality.
-Church tax are levied on church members at a rate of between 1% and 2.2%.
+Currently, the rate varies between 16.50% and 23.50%, depending on the municipality.
+Church taxes are levied on church members at a rate of between 1% and 2.2%.

 Social security contributions on wages are required from both employer and employee.
 The exact rate will vary on specific circumstances (employee age for pension contributions for example).

 |Contributions||Employer (%)||Employee (%)|

 The above rates serve as a broad guideline.
 The actual rates charged by GoGlobal will vary.

 Wages must be paid to employees on the last day of each pay period, unless otherwise agreed in the employment contract or collective agreement.
 The due date for wage payment will be brought forward to the previous weekday if the due date is a weekend or holiday.
 Wages must be deposited into a bank account designated by the employee.
 Wages must be available to the employee on the wage payment due date.

 The employer must provide the employee with a payslip in connection with each wage payment, either electronically or in paper form.